neuroidss/lab-governance/README.md

  - You can order all the purchase any software and SAAS you need for your work.
 Advising process with Biz role is required if the price is over 200 EUR / year.

 Devices
-- Cell phone up to 400 EUR + VAT. iPhone (as it is more expensive) can only be paid, if the person is an iOS developer or if it is a must have for his or her work for another reason.
+- Cell phone up to 400 EUR + VAT.
+A more expensive phone can paid if it is a must have (for example an iPhone for an iOS developer).
 If the employee wants to buy a more expensive device then the difference must be reimbursed.
 In case the employee would leave the company, he or she should buy that phone from the company on the market price.
 Only on request.
 Above ones are NOT available for part time or during probation time.
 - Laptop.
 Preferably with 3 year, on site warranty.
 Due price-value balance and short warranty, Mac only if it is worth due productivity or a must.
 If an employee has a good enough laptop, the company could buy it on market price, if it financially makes sense, decided case by case.